 Call 911.
 Notify school IC.
 IC notifies superintendent.
 Seal off area of leak/spill.
 Do not clean up or touch any HAZMAT spill.
 Seal off area until fire department personnel contain incident.
 Fire officer in charge will likely recommend evacuation or partial evacuation actions.
 Follow procedures for evacuation.
 Notify parents/guardians as to the status of the situation, informing them not come to the school and providing instructions on how/where/when to pick up children once evacuated.
 Resume normal operations only after consulting with fire officials.
-If the in cident occurred outside but near the school: n the n iolacht occurred outside but neur the school.
-Fire or law enforcement should notify the superintendent.
-Fire officer in charge of scene will likely recommend shelter-in-place.
+If the in cident occurred outside but near the school: Fire or law enforcement should notify the currentendent Fire or law enforcement should notify the superintendent.
+Fire officer in charge of scene will likely recommend shelter-in-place .
 Follow procedures for sheltering-in-place.
 Notify parents/guardians as to the status of the situation, informing them not to come to the school.
-Resume normal operations only after consulting with fire officials.
+Resume normal operations only after consulting with fire officials. resume normal operations only after consuming with the officials.